Text: Atle Abelsen 2015, updated by NIPO

 Stingray has also developed a database containing millions of images of salmon lice from all the nodes placed in fish cages.
 This continuously transmit images back to the database which, with the aid of ingenious algorithms, analyses the images and updates all the nodes on what a salmon louse may look like.

-- In that way we have developed a generic network, in which the nodes are becoming steadily more effective.
+— In that way we have developed a generic and neural network, in which the nodes are becoming steadily more effective.
 Today the nodes are already capable of killing up to 10,000 salmon lice a day.
-We have not had a single case in which the laser has harmed or stressed the fish in any way, Breivik emphasises.
+We have not had a single case in which the laser has harmed or stressed the fish in any way - even after 1.2 billion pulses, Breivik emphasises.

 An industry facing challenges

 The whole thing started between Christmas and New Year 2009, when the inventor Esben Beck was giving some thought to the challenges facing the fish farming industry with salmon parasites.
 Until then they had had various approaches to the problem.
 They could kill the lice chemically or with medicines, or they could choose a biological solution with wrasse.
 But all these methods have unfortunate side effects, and in some cases they are very expensive.

 With a background in the subsea and offshore supply industry, the development of diagnostic instruments for blood tests, and in the brewing industry, where he worked among other things on machine vision for the checking of bottles, it struck Beck that the whole problem of salmon lice could have an optical solution.
 He spent the whole of the period between Christmas and New Year and the beginning of 2010 trawling through national and international patent databases, but he did not find anyone who had patented anything that was based on laser or optics.

 — A shiver went down my spine when it struck me that no one had thought of this before.
 I realised at once that the combination of optical machine vision and a laser beam could be the answer to one of the most serious challenges facing a huge industry.